robertorcosta/azure-docs.pt-br/articles/databox-online/azure-stack-edge-gpu-deploy-stateless-application-git-ops-guestbook.md

       - Na interface do usuário local do seu dispositivo Azure Stack Edge, acesse **visão geral** e anote o número do software kubernetes.
       - Verifique essas duas versões para compatibilidade com o mapeamento fornecido na versão do kubernetes com suporte <!--insert link-->.

 1. Você tem uma [configuração GitOps que pode ser usada para executar uma implantação do Azure Arc](https://github.com/kagoyal/dbehaikudemo).
-Você usará os seguintes `yaml` arquivos para implantar em seu dispositivo do Azure Stack Edge.
+Neste exemplo, você usará os seguintes `yaml` arquivos para implantar em seu dispositivo do Azure Stack Edge.

     - `frontend-deployment.yaml`<!-- - The guestbook application has a web frontend serving the HTTP requests written in PHP.
 It is configured to connect to the redis-master Service for write requests and the redis-slave service for Read requests.
 This file describes a deployment that runs the frontend of the guestbook application.-->
     - `frontend-service.yaml` <!-- - This allows you to configure an externally visible frontend Service that can be accessed from outside the Kubernetes cluster on your device.-->